dkleftogi/AmpliSolve/Execution_examples.md

 ```

 where:
 1. dummyVCF.txt is a VCF-like file that contains all positions in the gene panel.
-Assuming that we have a small panel with one amplicon chr8:23437012-23437020
+Remember that this is not the actual panel design, as the panel design contains amplicons written as intervals, whereas here we enumate all positions in the panel.

-the dummyVCF.txt will look like:
+Assuming that we have a small panel with one amplicon chr8:23437012-23437020 the dummyVCF.txt will look like:

 ```
 chr8	23437012	.	.	.	.	.	.